How Does Stress Affect Your Period?

 Practising a few quick stress releases daily signals to your body that you're safe.
 This helps complete the stress cycle, preventing any unresolved tension from accumulating, which could otherwise impact your menstrual cycle.

 Self-care is about reclaiming your power - it's anything but selfish.
-Try to diarise relaxation and downtime weekly to help buffer against stress.
-We recommend putting a block of time in your calendar so you’re more likely to honour this need to rest.
+Try to diarise downtime weekly to help buffer against stress.
+We recommend blocking it out in your calendar so you’re more likely to honour this all-important need to rest.

 You might want to nap without setting an alarm, fix yourself a fancy lunch, call your best friend, take a stroll in nature, or give yourself a relaxing head massage.